mollie/api-documentation/source/reference/v2/payments-api/list-payments.rst

 querystring parameter.

 * ``details.qrCode`` Include a :doc:`QR code </guides/qr-codes>` object for each payment that supports it.
-Only available for iDEAL, Bitcoin, Bancontact and bank transfer payments.
+Only available for iDEAL, Bancontact and bank transfer payments.

 Embedding of related resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^